What Will the System Do to an Image File When I Use the File to Register a Private Image?

 • Check whether any PV drivers exist.
 If yes, the system deletes them.

-• Modify the grub and syslinux configuration files to add the OS kernel boot parameters and change the disk partition name (UUID=UUID of the disk partition).
+• Modify the grub and syslinux configuration files to add OS kernel boot parameters and change disk partition names to UUIDs.

-• Change the names of the disk partitions in the /etc/fstab file (UUID=UUID of the disk partition).
+• Change disk partition names in the /etc/fstab file to UUIDs.

 • Modify the X Window configuration file /etc/X11/xorg.conf to prevent display failures.